The Library

 You Are Not Your Thoughts

 The thoughts that run through your mind are not facts, not commands, and not necessarily yours.
-They're often echoes of old conditioning — things you were taught to believe about yourself.
+They're often echoes of old conditioning.
 Learning to observe your thinking rather than be controlled by it is one of the most liberating shifts this book offers.

 Discomfort Is Data, Not Disaster